Georges Agabekov: Defection in Constantinople

-In late October 1929, Agabekov left Odessa for Constantinople as an "illegal" rezident in Turkey, where he replaced the Trotskyite Yakov Blumkin (alias Zhivoi), who was soon executed in Moscow.
+In late October 1929, Agabekov left Odessa for Constantinople as an "illegal" rezident in Turkey, where he replaced the Trotskyist Yakov Blumkin (alias Zhivoi), who was soon executed in Moscow.
 Like Blumkin, Agabekov travelled to Turkey on a Persian passport and posed as a wealthy ethnic Armenian merchant under the name of Nerses Ovsepyan.
 Apart from Turkey, Blumkin had started to set up "illegal" spy networks in such countries as Syria, Palestine, Hejaz and Egypt.

-According to Agabekov, prior to 1930, Turkey was viewed by OGPU as a friendly power because of the Russian-Turkish Treaty of Moscow, but offers of co-operation by the Turkish police and intelligence were declined.
-Mikhail Trilisser, the chief of the OGPU Foreign Branch (1922–1930), whose patronage Agabekov enjoyed, envisioned Constantinople as a base of Soviet espionage activity for the entire Near East.
+According to Agabekov's book, prior to 1930, Turkey was viewed by OGPU as a friendly power pursuant to the Russian-Turkish Treaty of Moscow, but the offers of co-operation in intelligence affairs made by the Turkish side were declined by Moscow, where the intelligence chiefs believed such cooperation would not be of much use to the Soviet side.
+Besides, Mikhail Trilisser, the chief of the OGPU Foreign Branch (1922–1930), whose patronage Agabekov enjoyed, envisioned Constantinople as a base of future Soviet espionage activity for the entire Near East.

-In his book The Storm Petrels: The First Soviet Defectors, 1928–1938 (1977), the British intelligence officer and journalist Gordon Brook-Shepherd maintained that Agabekov's defection to France in June 1930 was solely owing to the fact that he had fallen in love with an underage English girl, Isabel Streater, who taught him English.
+In his book The Storm Petrels: The First Soviet Defectors, 1928–1938 (1977), the British intelligence officer and journalist Gordon Brook-Shepherd maintained that Agabekov's defection to France in June 1930 was solely because he had fallen in love with an underage English girl, Isabel Streater, who taught him English.
 However, Agabekov's own account implied political and ideological motives and criticised what he saw as the degeneration of the revolution, the party's "bureaucratisation", the abuses of the apparatus, the party's lack of democracy and Stalin's autocratic rule.

 Shortly after his arrival in Paris in August 1930, the French authorities expelled Agabekov to Brussels, Belgium, where he lived under his original name, Arutyunov.
 There, he finally succeeded in establishing co-operation with the British and in marrying Isabel.